 Growing up the lesson was that we should never ever break a promise.
 But what about those times when it simply is not possible to keep an oath you’ve made?
 Even worst keeping your word may do more harm than good.
 This is the quagmire Republicans are in, they have made a promise that if kept will be hazardous to America.

 Since 2010 Republicans have had one consistent message, the Affordable Care Act aka Obamacare was the worst thing to happen to American healthcare and to the American economy in American history.
 They voted over 50 times to repeal Obamacare but didn’t have a President to sign the legislation into law.
 Consequently they promised donors and voters that when Republicans won the White House the first thing they would do was to repeal Obamacare.

 Now Republicans have had control of the House, Senate and White House for 6 months and have not repealed Obamacare.
-To the credit of Republican Senators, with the exceptions of Senators Mike Lee, Rand Paul, Ted Cruz and 4 or 5 others, the majority of Republican senators are caught between keeping a promise by voting for repeal of Obamacare, something they know will do harm to millions of people, or voting to repair Obamacare and save healthcare for millions of people.
+To the credit of Republican Senators, with the exceptions of Senators Mike Lee, Rand Paul, Ted Cruz and 4 or 5 others, the majority of Republican senators are caught between keeping a commitment by voting for repeal of Obamacare, something they know will do harm to millions of people, or voting to repair Obamacare and save healthcare for millions of people.

 Senators should remember circumstances change.
-Life alters our paths, and we sometimes are left with no other choice but to re-align our promises to match the current reality.
+Life alters our paths, and we sometimes are left with no other choice but to re-align our commitments to match the current reality.
 It’s not their lack of integrity, in those situations, to break a promise.
 Instead their integrity is measured by what they say and do when they have no choice left and must break a promise.

 People First Productivity Solutions suggest steps to take when honorably breaking a well-meaning but hazardous promise.
 Senators should follow their advice and take the steps by doing the following: